Trying to tell your AML from your EDI? Compliance loves its acronyms, but sometimes they can be a headache.

 A Money Laundering Reporting Officer is responsible for making certain that measures for combating money laundering within the business are effective.
 Under the Proceeds of Crime Act (POCA), an MLRO is also typically the nominated officer.

-The National Crime Agency is an organisation that leads the United Kingdom in fighting against organised and serious crime.
+The National Crime Agency is an organisation that leads the United Kingdom's fight against organised and serious crime.
 It replaced the Serious Organised Crime Agency in October 2013.

 The Office of Foreign Assets Control (OFAC) of the US Department of the Treasury administers and enforces economic and trade sanctions based on US foreign policy and national security goals.